 Let me start with what may seem to be a wild assertion.
 There is absolutely nothing clinically wrong with the mind of the psychopath; he is purely a statistical phenomenon.
 In the simplest and, perhaps, most accurate terms, he’s just a self-oriented person, in the extreme.
 The psychopath is presently understood only in terms of a combination of various typical characteristics – lack of empathy, lack of remorse, manipulative behaviour etc..
 In other words, he is effectively known to us and understood mainly by and in terms of his behaviour.

-This paper revisits some early psychodynamic concepts that, re-framed within a cognitive-neurological model of motivation based upon the construct of a time-urgency data-stream, can predict or explain the behaviour of the psychopath in terms of his motivation.
-If the model is valid, his motivation is unlike that of the normal personality, the fundamental and defining attribute of the psychopathic personality being the relative absence of a feature which I hope to show to be of the essence of the motivation of the normal personality: urgency conflict.
-It is further proposed that this absence of urgency conflict is characteristic of the urgency stasis of the normal infant.
+If this model is valid, the psychopath’s motivation is unlike that of the normal personality, the defining attribute of the psychopathic personality being the relative absence of a feature which I hope to show to be of the essence of the motivation of the normal personality: urgency conflict.
+It is further proposed that this absence of urgency conflict is characteristic of the urgency vector of the normal infant.

 As a foreword, I have to say 1) that I’m expressing the concepts to the best of my ability, 2) but I also realize that maybe that’s just not good enough, in which case, please don’t hesitate to get in touch and give me a chance to try to put it another way.

 Apologies, also, if I seem to conflate of the the terms motivation and urgency – urgency is, strictly speaking, a measure of motivation.
 It is the level of urgency which dictates 1) whether or not we initiate an action and 2) the physical energy we assign to the action.
 In ordinary usage, we might perhaps speak of undertaking an action with no urgency at all but this paper posits urgency as being both a data-stream and a threshold trigger mechanism.
-It posits a relationship between urgency and action which, with the obvious exception of autonomic reflex, requires that a degree of urgency be present in order to initiate action, that degree of urgency governing, also, the physical energy assigned to action.
+It posits a relationship between urgency and action which, with the obvious exception of autonomic reflex, requires that a degree of urgency be present in order to initiate action, that degree of urgency governing also the physical energy assigned to action.
 That we are not necessarily conscious of urgency does not assume that no degree of urgency is present.
 When we walk with apparently no urgency, it would be more accurate to say that we walk with little urgency; no urgency would mean no action at all, inertia.
 In consciousness, therefore, urgency/motivation is serving up a continual input.
-The existence of urgency as a governor of action, in any system, whether animal or mechanical, pre-supposes that some component in the system has the function of monitoring time.
-There are important questions, therefore, for neuroscience but I think it’s important to keep in mind that we are discussing a neurological process where, historically, earlier models have attempted to understand action solely either in a psychodynamic or in a spiritual framework.
+The existence of urgency as a governor of action, in any system, pre-supposes that some component in the system has the function of monitoring time but we are discussing a neurological process where, historically, earlier models have attempted to understand action (motivation) solely either in a psychodynamic or in a spiritual framework.

 A large section of those in the worlds of academic and practical psychology have absolutely no use for psychodynamic theory and yet it is probably precisely this group to which I must address this request for consideration of the case for preliminary research.
 The data-stream model of motivation takes us right back into the realms of psychodynamic theory and it’s hard to imagine a field of psychology further removed from the cognitive-neurological research proposed here.

 A “libido” conflict was asserted by Freud who spoke in terms of the life and death instincts.
-A strangely different concept of a bi-directional “libido” was introduced by Jung in his theory of extraversion and introversion.
+An entirely different concept of a bi-directional “libido” was introduced by Jung in his theory of extraversion and introversion.
 In spite of a period of collaboration, neither succeeded in coming to an understanding of the mechanism.
-They argued from thoroughly polarized positions on the subject but neither appear to have seriously considered the possibility that they could both be correct and, incidentally, that Adler, who presented yet another perspective on the significance of the libido, could also be following thoroughly sound reasoning.
+They argued from thoroughly polarized positions on the subject but neither appear to have seriously considered the possibility that the other could be correct and, incidentally, that Adler, who presented yet another perspective on the significance of the libido, could also be following thoroughly sound reasoning.

 The conflict of active and passive urgency is, I hope to demonstrate, not only characteristic of the normal personality, it is the most fundamental dynamic mechanism of the psyche – the mechanics of strength and weakness.
 If the model is valid, compassion is not a mere attribute of personality, it is the essence of life itself.